pawello2222/AppIconGenerator/README.md

 ## Examples

-Assuming we have a `SwiftUI` View:
+Assuming we have a SwiftUI view:
 ``` Swift
 struct IconView: View { ... }
 ```